steledama/lac/README.md

 ###### More info about lac templates (optional)

-Templates are in the Templates/lac group and are tagged in three groups:
+Templates are in the Templates/lac group and are tagged in three levels (tag name 'level'):

+- level 1: the template attacched to the host.
+These are the printers models and these templates are linked to a single second level template that is the family template.
+The only important function of this template is to have the same name that is published in snmp by the oid 1.3.6.1.2.1.1.1.0 and which is extracted from the function that you can find under lib / cleanName.cjs
+- level 3: They group models to form a general family that share the same template.
+They are just a set of level 3 templates
-- LAC-ITEMS: These are the individual units we want to monitor (es.
+- level 3: These are the individual units we want to monitor (es.
 Total Counter, Bias Transfer Roll, Toner Cyan ecc...).
-We can divide them into 3 types:
+We can divide them into 3 types (tag name 'type'):
-  - Usage counters: they are ok as they are.
+  - regular: they are ok as they are.
 They do not need any allert
-  - Supplies: They can in turn be divided into three types:
-    - Percentage: they are ok as they are but we need an allert.
-In templates there are three thresholds (macro in template): 10%, 5% and 0% (HIGH, MED and LOW)
+  - percentage: they are ok as they are but we need an allert.
+In templates there are three thresholds (macro in template): 10%, 5% and 0% (ALERT1, ALERT2 and ALERT3)
-    - To be calculated: We have the total absolute value and the remaining value.
+  - calculated: we have the total absolute value and the remaining absolute value.
 In templates they are calulated in percentage.
 The trigger is set as above.
-    - Boolean: They can be true (to replace) or false (they are ok)
+  - boolean: They can be true (to replace) or false (they are ok)
-  - Info: general info about monitoring (eg. agent version, date ecc..)
+  - info: general info about monitoring (eg. agent version, date ecc..)
-- LAC-MODELS (based on lac-items): These are the printers models.
-Templates consist of a set of items and general information (es. last pooling date, pc hostname where the agent is installed ecc...).
-- LAC-FAMILY (based on lac-models): They group models to form a general family that share the same template Applications/tags are usefull in monitoring view
+    Item: The tag name app applied to the single item is usefull in monitoring view to show and divide relevant items. the values of this tag are:
+- supplies: devices consumables
+- conuters: devices counters
+- info: general device and monitor info

 ##### Create host groups